 When you start feeling anxious when working at your desk, take a few deep breaths.
 Inhale and exhale slowly and count your breaths.
 This will help you reconnect to the current moment and stay focused.

-A number of studies have found that practicing meditation regularly can benefit mental health.
-A few minutes of daily medication can ease tension, reduce anxiety, boost emotional positivity, and enhance stress-coping skills.
-Other than helping your body relax, meditation also promotes mindfulness which can strengthen your mental ability to cope with difficult situations.
+Several studies have found that practicing meditation regularly can benefit mental health.
+A few minutes of daily medication can ease tension, reduce anxiety, boost emotional positivity and enhance stress-coping skills.
+Other than helping your body relax, meditation also promotes mindfulness, which can strengthen your mental ability to cope with difficult situations.

-If your schedule is too hectic to accommodate long exercise routines, you can opt for short but high-intensity interval training (HIIT) exercises that boosts energy.
-In fact, some studies have revealed that short bursts of exercises are more beneficial than prolonged workouts.
+If your schedule is too hectic to accommodate long exercise routines, you can opt for short but high-intensity interval training (HIIT) exercises that boost energy.
+Some studies have revealed that short bursts of exercises are more beneficial than prolonged workouts.
 Doing as little as 10 minutes of intense cardio training a day can do wonders for your health.
-It promotes circulation, stabilizes blood sugar, reduces stress levels, and releases more happy hormones.
+It promotes circulation, stabilizes blood sugar, reduces stress levels and releases more happy hormones.

-A lot of people blame their physical health on stress.
+Many people blame their physical health on stress.
 This may be true to an extent because chronic stress has been linked to excess storage of fat in the stomach.
-Fat storage mechanisms and slow metabolic responses are aggravated by bad habits such as reaching for a cookie or sipping a frappe in the middle of the work day.
+Fat storage mechanisms and slow metabolic responses are aggravated by bad habits such as reaching for a cookie or sipping a frappe in the middle of the workday.

-So instead of buying a bagel for breakfast, go for oatmeal and a fruit smoothie.
-Stock up on fruits, vegetables, lean meat, and foods that are rich in vitamins and omega 3s.
+So, instead of buying a bagel for breakfast, go for oatmeal and a fruit smoothie.
+Stock up on fruit, vegetables, lean meat and foods that are rich in vitamins and omega 3s.
 Stay healthy while you work.

 If you’re having trouble getting a good night’s rest, try to practice relaxation techniques such a meditation or yoga.
 Limit your physical activities in the evening and make sure you rest in a dark and quiet room.
 Observe good sleep hygiene practices to make sure you get the quality sleep you need.